-Inboard is a brilliant organizer for your digital photo library, Pinterest-like inspiration, and even screenshots — in a word, anything to do with a visual medium.
-As a native app, Inboard makes it easy to organize images in folders with tags, so you’ll be able to find them in seconds no matter how large your library grows.
+MetaImage is a brilliant organizer for your digital photo library.
+This app makes it easy to tag images, so you’ll be able to find them in seconds no matter how large your library grows.

 How to delete duplicates to free up space